-Ordering sub-contracted services like powder coating, painting, electronic assembly, etc. is a common practice used in companies any size.
+Ordering sub-contracted services like powder coating, painting, electronic assembly, etc is a common practice used in any size companies.

 However, typically big companies have more services done in-house and small to medium manufacturers more often have to order some services from sub-contractors since having these services in-house might just not be feasible.